mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Authentication

 The API does not impose any unique server authentication requirements.
-The server authentication provided by TLS fully addresses the needs of this protocol.
-The API MUST be provided over TLS-protected transport (e.g., HTTPS) or VPN.
+There is a potential risk for a Man in the Middle style Denial of Service attack against a client, where an attacker could impersonate the server and block a client's signal from reaching the intended recipient.
+Therefore, the API MUST be provided over some transport which allows the client to reliably identify whether they have connected to the correct server, such TLS-protected transport (i.e. HTTPS) or VPN.

 Client authentication is considered out of scope of this document.
 The publication of CDS records in the child zone is an indication that the